 From journey mapping to segmentation to day-in-the-life exercises, it’s important to pick the best tool and strategy to interact with consumers, said Brian on BRIght Ideas.

-How to enable everyone to be consumer-first
+How to enable companies to be consumer-first

 This is where relationships come in.
 Jennifer said teams in a consumer-first culture collaborate and talk to each other.
-They share knowledge insights and are part of the process.
+They share knowledge and insights and are part of the process.

 Teams use the right technology to access centralized data and gather insights to fit with best practices and reach business goals.